rsksmart/devportal-1.0/_rsk/node/configure/cli.md

   or in select debugging scenarios.
 - `--import`:
   Indicates that the block database should be imported from an external source.
-  This is typically expected to be use when connecting to RSK Testnet or RSK Mainnet, and when a reduction in "initial sync time" is desired.
+  This is typically expected to be used when connecting to RSK Testnet or RSK Mainnet, and when a reduction in "initial sync time" is desired.

 ## Configuration related